Deformation of rational singularities and Hodge structure

 -3mm

 \ms Here $H_{\rm lim}^j(X_t)_{\ne 1}$ is the non-unipotent monodromy part of $H_{\rm lim}^j(X_t)$ for the monodromy $T$.
-Theorem~3 is a refinement of \cite[Corollary~9.9\,(ii)]{KL}.
+Theorem~3 is a refinement of \cite[Corollary~9.9\,(ii)]{KL1}.
 Since $N:=\log T_u$ is a morphism of type $(-1,-1)$ with $T=T_uT_s$ the Jordan decomposition, Theorem~3 implies the following. \msn {\bf Corollary~1.} {\it With the notation and assumptions of Theorem~$3$, we have a bound for the order of nilpotence of $N$ as follows\,$:$}

 \ms This bound is better than the general case by 2.
-(Here it is not easy to determine the number of Jordan blocks of the maximal size, see \cite{DSCM} for the general case.)
-Note that (6) does {\it not\1} hold for Du Bois singularities, see (2.6) below.
-Corollary~1 implies that, if there is a one-parameter degeneration of smooth projective varieties such that the order of nilpotence of the local monodromy is not smaller than the upper bound in the general case by 2, then the central fiber $X_0$ cannot have only rational singularities even if we replace $X_0$ in any way. \sk In the case $X$ is {\it smooth\1} and $X_0$ has only rational or more generally Du Bois singularities, we can show some relation with the {\it cohomology\1} of the singular fiber $H^j(X_0)$ which is closely related to \cite[Theorems 9.3 and 9.11]{KL}, see Theorem~(2.5) below. \sk The third author was very much inspired by the arguments in \cite{KL}, and would like to thank its authors. \sk In Section 1 we review certain basics of rational singularity and smoothing (including simultaneous resolution).
-In Section 2 we prove the main theorems and Theorem~(2.5) below.
+(Recall that the monodromy theorem says that (9) holds in general with $\min(j{-}1,2n{-}j{-}1)$ replaced by $\min(j{+}1,2n{-}j{+}1)$.
+This follows from the theory of limit mixed Hodge structures, see \cite{St0}, etc.) The assertion (9) does {\it not\1} hold for Du~Bois singularities, see (2.7) below.
+Corollary~1 implies that, if there is a one-parameter degeneration of smooth projective varieties such that the order of nilpotence of the local monodromy is not smaller than the upper bound in the general case by 2, then the central fiber $X_0$ cannot have only rational singularities even if we replace $X_0$ in any way. \sk In the case $X$ is {\it smooth\1} and $X_0$ has only rational or more generally Du~Bois singularities, we can show some relation with the {\it cohomology\1} of the singular fiber $H^j(X_0)$ which is closely related to \cite[Theorems 9.3 and 9.11]{KL1}, see Theorem~(2.6) below. \sk In Section 1 we review certain basics of rational singularity and its deformation (including simultaneous resolution).
+In Section 2 we prove the main theorems and Theorem~(2.6) below. \msn {\bf Acknowledgement.} The third author was quite inspired by the arguments of \cite{KL1}, which resulted in this joint paper.
+We are grateful to the referees for many useful comments and questions, which led us to Proposition~1 and the current stronger version of Theorem~1 among many others. \bs\bs \vbox{\centerline{\bf 1.
+Rational singularity and smoothing} \bsn In this section we review certain basics of rational singularity and its deformation (including simultaneous resolution).} \msn {\bf 1.1.~Rational singularity.} Let $X$ be an equidimensional reduced complex analytic space.
+We say that $X$ has only {\it rational singularities\1} if for a desingularization $\rho:\Xt\to X$, we have the canonical isomorphism